Azure/acr/notifications/helm-repo-failure-20200918-.md

 First, some scoping to this guidance:

 - [ACR is a private registry](https://aka.ms/acr), providing [private repository storage of Helm charts](https://aka.ms/acr/helm-repos)
-- ACR connectivity is secured through SSL connections, minimizing man in the middle attacks
+- ACR implements [Azure Security Benchmarks](https://docs.microsoft.com/en-us/azure/container-registry/security-baseline) minimizing man in the middle attacks addressed in the helm security issues.
 - The customer controls access to their resource, and can monitor requests through [ACR Audit Logs](https://aka.ms/acr/audit-logs)
 - The helm client being used to pull charts from ACR is scoped to only pulling charts from ACR, and not public locations outside the control of the customers environment